tcweiss/Advanced-Pro/README.md

 <a name="usage"></a>
 ## 3. Technologies/Setup
-- Python version: Python 3.8.5
+- R version: Python 3.8.5
-- JupytherLab: Please refer to https://jupyter.org/install to install JupytherLab.
+- R-Studio: Please refer to https://jupyter.org/install to install R-Studio.
 - Required libraries: ```numpy``` ```pandas``` ```yfinance``` ```pandas_datareader``` ```statistics``` ```datetime``` ```statsmodels.api``` ```matplotlib.pyplot```

 In order to properly use our Stock Investing Advisor, it is essential to have installed the above listed libraries prior to running this program.
 To install the libraries, you can use PowerShell in Anaconda with the following commands: